 A city square.

-As the world continues to rapidly evolve, accessibility and new technology are requiring us to rethink how, when and where we learn.
-GT Atrium harnesses the power and possibility of a quality education and seek to leverage best practices in emerging technology to provide streams of knowledge to people far and wide.
-Our co-working and co-learning spaces are designed to connect people and provide the space and technology for professional development, collaboration and online studies.
-Each location will reflect its surrounding culture and community, and provide a rich environment for exploring new opportunity.
+Our co-working and co-learning spaces are designed to connect people and give space and technology for professional development, collaboration, and online studies.
+Each location will reflect its surrounding culture and community and provide a rich environment for exploring new opportunities.

 GT Atrium in the News